-The procurement of the various components of packaged products, including DVDs and printed materials, and the assembly of packages for retail and other applications products is controlled by our product delivery operations organization.
+In regard to physical products that we distribute, the procurement of the various components of packaged products, including DVDs and printed materials, and the assembly of packages for retail and other applications are controlled by our product delivery operations organization.
 We outsource our procurement, production, inventory and fulfillment activities to third parties in the United States, Germany and Singapore.